Terms of Service

 4.2.
 We often offer special promotions (Special Promotions).
 These Special Promotions have specific terms.
 Generally they do not apply to current customers, nor do they apply to Renewal Terms.
 If you terminate the Services to which a Special Promotion applied, the discount, or other benefit provided by the Special Promotion, will be removed and your account will be re-billed as if it had been set up without the Special Promotion.
 If this results in additional Fees, you will be charged those Fees.

 5.1.
 If the Fees are not paid by the Due Date, your account will be considered delinquent and Services may be suspended.
-You are responsible for all amounts charged to us as a result of your delinquency, including, but not limited to, collection charges and attorneys' fees.
-Any payment you make while your account is delinquent will first be applied to the incurred collection charges and attorneys' fees, and only after those charges are fully paid, applied to your outstanding delinquent balance.
+You are responsible for all amounts charged to us as a result of your delinquency, including, but not limited to, collection charges and attorneys’ fees.
+Any payment you make while your account is delinquent will first be applied to the incurred collection charges and attorneys’ fees, and only after those charges are fully paid, applied to your outstanding delinquent balance.
 This will affect how your late fee compounds.
-Your account is only considered to be in good standing when it has been paid in full, including all collection charges and attorneys' fees.
+Your account is only considered to be in good standing when it has been paid in full, including all collection charges and attorneys’ fees.
 We may charge you late fees of 2% per month or the maximum amount allowed by law.
+In addition, an account disconnect/disable fee of $25 will be charged to your account if it is delinquent and your Services are suspended.

 5.2.
 Credit cards

 5.3.
 Should the Services be suspended based on your failure to pay Fees when due, the Equipment will be disconnected from our network, and will have no access to the Internet.
 You must pay all past due Fees, and any other charges, before we will reconnect the Equipment.
 If the Services are suspended and the Equipment is disconnected, the Equipment will be recycled in 30 calendar days, and at that time the data on the Equipment will not be recoverable.
+If your Services are reconnected 30 calendar days or more after your account became delinquent, a Reconnect fee of $150 will apply.
+No guarantees are made as to the recoverability of any data or configuration if Services are reconnected 30 calendar days or longer after your account became delinquent, and under no circumstances will any data or configuration recovery be performed by us.

 5.4.
 If you believe a Fee charged to you is not correct, you agree to contact us in writing within 30 calendar days of the date when you were charged this Fee, but in no case subsequent to the Due Date (Fee Dispute).
 Your Fee Dispute must contain a detailed description of the grounds for your dispute (including a reference to the particular paragraph of this Agreement on which your claim is based), and be in sufficient detail for us to determine the basis and underlying causes for the Fee Dispute.
 We will then have 30 calendar days to review the Fee Dispute, and either accept or reject it.
 If we accept it, you will be credited the amount of the disputed Fee.
 If we reject it, we will provide you with a written explanation of the basis of our rejection.
 We will then each have 30 calendar days to resolve our dispute.
 If the Fee Dispute is not resolved within this period of time, we may each pursue our remedies pursuant to paragraph 14.5 entitled "Choice of Law, Jurisdiction and Venue."
 You may only dispute individual Fees.
 You may not withhold payment on your entire account because you are disputing a Fee.